Call us on: (03) 9975 4133

 Anita McCrystal — Rehabilitation Physiotherapist

-Anita, known as Annie, developed a keen interest in sport and travel after her experiences competing nationally and internationally in artistic gymnastics and cheerleading.Back to blog home
+Anita, known as Annie, completed her Physiotherapy degree at Curtin University in WA.
+Early on she developed a keen interest in sport and travel after her experiences competing both nationally and internationally in artistic gymnastics and cheerleading.Back to blog home